mjvamorim/crud/README.md

-#Tenant  1.0.1
+#Crud  1.0.1
-This package provider a database tenant soluction which database connection is choice based on company/user select on login;
+This is based on datatables

 Add to your composer.json
  "repositories": [